A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: Applying the lower-bound framework

-\begin{remark} For \textsc{Independent Set} and \textsc{Vertex Cover} are solvable in polynomial time on bipartite graphs (they are equivalent to matching~\cite{Konig1931}, and therefore can be found using a bipartite matching algorithm~\cite{HopcroftK73}.
-Since $d$-dimensional grid graphs are bipartite, the lower bounds can only be achieved in some larger graph class, i.e. unit ball graphs.
-Regardless, the general strategy remains the same; we can use the same type of gadgetry and realize the constructed wires by mimicking the grid-embedded drawing or by cube wiring. \end{remark}
+\begin{enumerate} \item \textsc{Independent Set} and \textsc{Vertex Cover} are solvable in polynomial time on bipartite graphs, because they are equivalent to matching~\cite{Konig1931}, and therefore can be found using a bipartite matching algorithm~\cite{HopcroftK73}.
+Since $d$-dimensional grid graphs are bipartite, the lower bounds can only be achieved in some larger graph class.
+Hence, for \IS and \textsc{Vertex Cover} we will prove our lower bounds for unit ball graphs.
+Regardless, the general strategy remains the same; we can use the same type of gadgetry and realize the constructed wires by mimicking the grid-embedded drawing or Cube Wiring. \item In order to prove lower bounds in $2$-dimensional grid graphs, one needs to be able to create gadgetry that has maximum degree $4$, and other desirable properties.
+Such gadgets are often not known in the literature, and in case of \textsc{Connected Vertex Cover} and \textsc{Connected Feedback Vertex Set}, we are not able to create such gadgets.
+Instead, we end up proving the lower bounds for unit disk graphs, while still having the lower bound for $d$-dimensional grid graphs when $d\geq 3$.
+In case of \textsc{Connected Vertex Cover}, we are also able to prove the lower bound for (non-induced) grid graphs in two dimensions. \end{enumerate}

 A key step in many of these reductions is refinement.
-A $k$-\emph{refinement} of a drawing $\cD \subset \Reals^d$ inside a grid is simply scaling the drawing by a factor of $k$, i.e., switching to the drawing $k\cD \eqdef \{k\bx ;|\; \bx \in \cD\}$.
+A $k$-\emph{refinement} of a drawing $\cD \subset \Reals^d$ inside a grid is obtained by scaling the drawing by a factor of $k$.
 This means that an axis-parallel grid segment in the drawing becomes an axis-parallel grid segment whose length is a multiple of $k$.
 If $\cD$ is a drawing of a grid graph, then by subdividing each segment of the $k$-refinement using $k-1$ inner grid points, we get an induced grid graph.
-If we say that a drawing or a grid is refined without specifying $k$, then it means that we introduce some refinement for some constant $k\in \Nats_{\ge 1}$.
+If we say that a drawing or a grid is refined without specifying $k$, then it means that we introduce some refinement for some large enough constant $k\in \Nats_+$ that is chosen so that certain conditions hold.